You can contribute to libcoap in several ways:

 If you have encountered bugs or want to request a new feature, you can open a new ticket at the libcoap bug tracking tool.

-If you encounter bugs in the master tree please include a patch or a link to your fork with your bug tracker ticket.
+If you encounter bugs in the main tree please include a patch or a link to your fork with your bug tracker ticket.
 You can also start a discussion on the mailing list.

 Howtos, more API documentation